 - When a viewer visits a website and loads a page, the browser makes a call to the publisher’s ad server (first-party ad server) using an ad server tag (in our case, it will be GPT tag with passback functionality enabled).

-- The ad server tag returns an ad which consists of a third-party (buyers) ad server tag.
+- The ad server tag returns an ad that consists of a third-party (buyers) ad server tag.

 - This third-party ad server tag makes a call to the third-party ad server via third-party ad networks and requests to deliver an eligible ad.